-- U.S. Birth certificate, Unexpired U.S. Passport, Unexpired Permanent Resident Card, Certificate of Naturalization, etc. Your name on this document does not need to be updated. - The document used for proof of identity cannot also be used to satisfy proof of ability to drive or Social Security number requirements. - List of acceptable documents: https://dmv.dc.gov/node/1115566.
+• U.S. Birth certificate, Unexpired U.S. Passport, Unexpired Permanent

+Resident Card, Certificate of Naturalization, etc. Your name on this document does not need to be updated but you must also present the Court Order for Name Change.

+- NOTE: The document used for proof of identity cannot also be used to satisfy proof of ability to drive or Social Security number requirements. - For a complete list of acceptable documents, go to: https://dmv.dc.gov/node/1115566.